Internet-Draft Multipath QUIC November 2024

 This document is a collaboration of authors that combines work from three proposals.
 Further contributors that were also involved one of the original proposals are:

-Thanks to Marten Seemann and Kazuho Oku for their thorough reviews and valuable contributions!
+Thanks to Marten Seemann, Kazuho Oku, Martin Thomson, Magnus Westerlund, Mike Bishop, Lucas Pardue, Michael Eriksson, and Yu Zhu for their thorough reviews and valuable contributions.

 [QUIC-RECOVERY]